sarahgoodwin93/kmc-projects/TESTING.md

 # Known Bugs

-At time of submitting known bugs section not appearing on TESTING.md frontend.
+At time of submitting known bugs section not appearing on TESTING.md frontend and showing old markdown text.

 Code of markdown is showing and can be seen [here](https://github.com/sarahgoodwin93/kmc-projects/blob/main/TESTING.md?plain=1 "code for TESTING.md")

-Written again below without headers:

 ![p-elements error](media/testing-images/p-element-error.png "p-element error")